bomb2peng/DREAM-A-Benchmark-Study-for-Deepfake-photoREalism-AssessMent/Readme.md

 ## The DREAM deepfake assessment dataset
-The dataset can be applied here.
-It is available for research purposes only.
+The dataset can be applied [here](https://docs.google.com/forms/d/e/1FAIpQLSc7GdEJAhCkqLkl_wydfSdywSh_EL0cb27Uct7aJMyM-Y3oyw/viewform?usp=dialog).
+It is available for research purposes only, and please input your institutional email address to recieve the dataset link.

 ## The prompts for obtaining catergorization of description sentences
 We employed ChatGPT-o3, a powerful OpenAI large model for reasoning, to analyze the distribution of described places, artifacts, and extents.